Numerical computations of geometric ergodicity for stochastic dynamics: Geometric ergodicity of stochastic differential equations

-If $\lambda > 0$, equation \eqref{SIrandom} admits a non-degenerate invariant probability measure on $\mathbb{R}^{2}_{+}$.
-In addition, \cite{dieu2016classification} shows that equation \eqref{SIrandom} approaches to its invariant probability measure faster than any polynomial of $t$.
-In this result, unable to obtain an exponential tail is mainly due to the technical limitation, as it is very challenging to construct an optimal Lyapunov function to control two different factors simultaneously.
-The Lyapunov function for equation \eqref{SIrandom} must take high values when $S$ and $I$ are either too large or too small.
+If $\lambda > 0$, then \eqref{SIrandom} admits a non-degenerate invariant probability measure on $\mathbb{R}^{2}_{+}$.
+In addition, it was shown that \eqref{SIrandom} approaches to its invariant probability measure faster than any polynomial of $t$.
+This result is later improved in \cite{nguyen2020general}.
+In this example, it is very challenging to construct an optimal Lyapunov function to control the two different factors simultaneously.
+The Lyapunov function of \eqref{SIrandom} must take high values when $S$ and $I$ are either too large or too small.
+A different approach is used in \cite{nguyen2020general} to show the exponential ergodicity, but the resultant rate is still not quantitative.

-We use {\bf Algorithm 2} with adaptation of degenerate noise (which will be explained later) to examine the ergodicity of \eqref{SIrandom}.
-The Model parameters are set as $\alpha = 7$, $\beta = 3$, $\mu = 1$, $\rho = 1$, $\gamma = 2$, and $\sigma = 1$, the same as the example used in \cite{dieu2016classification}.
-The numerical algorithm we use is still Euler-Maruyama method with time step size $h = 0.001$.
-In {\bf Algorithm 2}, we use synchronous coupling until two trajectories are sufficiently close to each other.
-Then we implement a two-step version of maximal coupling to check whether two trajectories can couple after more than two steps.
-The total sample size is $10^{8}$.
-The distribution of coupling time is demonstrated in Figure \ref{figSIR} Right.
+We use {\bf Algorithm 2} with an adaptation to the degenerate noise (which will be explained later) to examine the ergodicity of \eqref{SIrandom}.
+The model parameters are set as $\alpha =7$, $\beta = 3$, $\mu = 1$, $\rho = 1$, $\gamma = 2$, and $\sigma =1$, the same as the example used in \cite{dieu2016classification}.
+Note that the reflection coupling cannot be applied due to the degeneracy of the noise.
+In fact, for this set of parameters, the deterministic part of \eqref{SIrandom} converges to a unique equilibrium.
+With the same random noise being applied each time, any pair of stochastic trajectories of \eqref{SIrandom} will converge to each other, just as its deterministic part does.
+So in {\bf Algorithm 2}, we first use the synchronous coupling to make the two trajectories sufficiently close.
+Then we implement a ``two-step version" of the maximal coupling to check whether the two trajectories can couple after every two steps.
+The numerical algorithm we use is still the Euler-Maruyama method with the step size $h = 0.001$.
+The total sample size is $N=10^{8}$.
+The coupling time distribution is demonstrated in Figure \ref{figSIR} Right.
 We can clearly see an exponential tail for $\mathbb{P}[ \tau_{c} > t]$.
-Linear fitting gives a slope $\approx - 0.53349$.
-Therefore, we conclude that equation \eqref{SIrandom} is indeed geometrically ergodic.
+The linear fitting of $\log \mathbb{P}[ \tau_{c} > t]$ versus $t$ gives a slope $\approx - 0.53349$.
+Therefore, we conclude that \eqref{SIrandom} is indeed geometrically ergodic.